Yuli Gurriel Suspended 5 2018 Games for Racist Gesture; Avoids World Series Ban

 The Astros have released the following statement: https://t.co/BKo6b1CLV72017-10-28 20:12:51

-Per MLB Network's Jon Morosi, MLB Commissioner Rob Manfred cited four reasons for not wanting to suspend Gurriel during the World Series, including not wanting to punish the other players on the Astros roster by having a starter sit out.

-Per Andy McCullough of the Los Angeles Times, Manfred did say there was "no place in our game" for what Gurriel did.
+MLB Commissioner Rob Manfred cited four reasons for not wanting to suspend Gurriel during the World Series, including not wanting to punish the other players on the Astros roster by having a starter sit out, per Anthony Castrovince of MLB.com.
+Manfred did say there was "no place in our game" for what Gurriel did.

 Before MLB decided on Gurriel's punishment, ESPN's Buster Olney noted it would be difficult to suspend him for any games in the World Series due to the way the appeals process is set up.